smarter-sh/smarter/docs/source/smarter-resources/smarter-llm_client.rst

 .. toctree::
    :maxdepth: 1

-   llm_clients/api
+   llm_client/api
-   llm_clients/models
+   llm_client/models
-   llm_clients/sam
+   llm_client/sam
-   llm_clients/serializers
+   llm_client/serializers
-   llm_clients/react-ui
+   llm_client/react-ui
-   llm_clients/helper
+   llm_client/helper
-   llm_clients/kubernetes-ingress
+   llm_client/kubernetes-ingress
-   llm_clients/management-commands
+   llm_client/management-commands
-   llm_clients/middleware
+   llm_client/middleware
-   llm_clients/tasks
+   llm_client/tasks
-   llm_clients/signals
+   llm_client/signals
-   llm_clients/urls
+   llm_client/urls
-   llm_clients/utils
+   llm_client/utils

 Sandbox Mode
 ------------

 Smarter LLMClients can be operated in a 'Sandbox Mode', which restricts their capabilities to ensure safe experimentation and testing.
-In this mode, llm_clients are only addressable using URL schemes that authenticate with Django sessions.
+In this mode, llm_client are only addressable using URL schemes that authenticate with Django sessions.
 That is, they cannot be accessed via API keys nor will they function using URL schemas such as `stackademy.1234-5678-9012.api.example.com`.